Is It Worth Buying an Older second hand Motorhome?

 Final Thought

-Buying a second-hand or older motorhome can be a great way to enjoy the lifestyle without spending a fortune — but only if you do your homework.
+Buying a second-hand or older motorhome can be a great way to enjoy the lifestyle without spending a fortune, but only if you do your homework.
 Be thorough in your checks, realistic about potential repairs, and keep an eye out for hidden tracking systems these can often be re-activated.
 And for a small subscription cost keep your vehicle on your drive rather than on someone else's.
 With a bit of diligence, you could find yourself a real gem.

 Call 0161 476 4050 to see if your vehicle has a Moving Inteligence or (Phantom) Tracker wired in already.
+We are happy to assist.